-- Touching: Greeks are generally very tactile and affectionate.
+- Physical Contact: Greeks are generally very tactile people, comfortable with open affectionate.
 Hugging and kissing is common in public spaces.
 People often touch one another on the back, arm or leg to emphasise their point as they talk.

 - Body Language: Expect many hand gestures to be used during communication.
 Greeks tend to be very expressive in their body language.
 Consider that newly migrated Greeks may interpret Australian body language as being stiff and reserved.

 - Pointing: It is impolite to point at someone with the index finger.